PragmaticCoding/PragmaticCoding.github.io/_drafts/2023-11-19-listview_cell_layouts.md

 This is the second article in a series that started with [Understanding ListView](/javafx/elements/listview-basics).
 If you're new to `ListView` you might want to take a look at that article first, as it explains some important concepts about how `ListView` works, and we'll be building on that information in this article.

 # ListCell as a Layout

 `ListView` really starts to shine when you look at it as an alternative to `TableView` to display complex data models.  `ListView` is especially good when you have sparsely populated fields in your data, where `TableView` would gobble up valuable screen real estate on largely empty columns.
 It can also compress the display of information into a much tighter space and improve the visibility of certain data.
-Even more, `ListView` is extremely powerful when you look at it as a container for layouts that uses the power of `VirtualFlow` to handle large amounts of data.
+Even more, `ListView` is extremely powerful when you look at it as a container for layouts that using the power of `VirtualFlow` to handle large amounts of data.

 For the example of this, I found a really nifty resource on the web - a JSON file filled with thousands and thousands of clues and answers from the game show, "Jeopardy!".
 The data for this is highly structured, with information about the show that each question appeared on, what round it came from, the question value and so on.
 It also has good potential to be interactive, which further shows how `ListView` can be much, much more than just a "List".